 Price: From $99 per person, click here to buy online and see different ticket types.

 This seasonal waterpark is LA’s largest water park boasting a total of 22 speed, tube and body slides plus a giant wave pool, lazy river and interactive kid’s area.
 You can hire cabanas for the day also to have some time out and there are also a few dining options on sight.
 You will love spending a family day out here- weather permitting of course.

 Six Flags Magic Mountain is a 262-acre amusement park in Valencia that is more suited for courageous teens who love extremely fast rides.
-Due to the amount of thrill rides here it is LA’s most extreme amusement park and its no wonder why fans of fast scary rides flock here.
+Due to the number of thrill rides here, it is LA’s most extreme amusement park and it’s no wonder why fans of fast scary rides flock here.